-Use this item to select the memory interleaving mode for memory ranks.
+Use this item to select a rank memory interleaving mode.
 The options are Auto, 1-Way, 2-Way, 4-Way, and 8-Way.

 A7 Mode

 Select Enabled to support the A7 (Addressing) mode to improve memory performance.
 The options are Enable and Disable.